 7.4.1.
 General Elements

 An indicative shape of the enclosure is illustrated in Figure 7.3.
 The enclosure is defined by one horizontal and four vertical planes.
 Plane A1 represents the horizontal level aligned with the axis of the brake rotation and the axis of the inlet and outlet ducts.
-A represents the vertical plane aligned with the enclosure’s inlet.
-B represents the vertical plane at the end of the transition from the inlet duct to the central section of the enclosure.
+Plane A represents the vertical plane aligned with the enclosure’s inlet.
+Plane B represents the vertical plane at the end of the transition from the inlet duct to the central section of the enclosure.
 Plane C shall be defined by the largest brake assembly applied on the vehicles that fall under the scope of this UN GTR or any brake with similar dimensions (i.e. diameter of 450 mm).
-D represents the vertical plane aligned with the axis of the brake rotation.
+Plane D represents the vertical plane aligned with the axis of the brake rotation.

-The inlet transition volume (Figure 7.3. – 1) is defined as the section of the enclosure between planes A and B and is illustrated with a grey colour.
+The inlet transition volume (Figure 7.3. – 1) is defined as the section of the enclosure between Planes A and B and is illustrated with a grey colour.
 The transition angle “a” (Figure 7.3. – 2) defines how smoothly the transition area develops in the enclosure.
 In Figure 7.3., the cooling air flows from right to left.